Mediatek-Cloud/MCS-Android-SDK-Tutorial/get_data_channels.md

 mDataChannel = new McsDataChannel(mDeviceInfo, channelEntity, socketListener);
 ```

-Check [Data Channels - MCS SDK Android Guide][sdk-guide-data-channels] to know how to use `McsDataChannel`.
+Check [Data Channels - MCS Android SDK API Reference][sdk-api-data-channels] to know how to use `McsDataChannel`.

 Note that `McsDataChannel` contains `DataChannelEntity`. `DataChannelEntity` is only an entity / data model that describes the format of response. `McsDataChannel` is a wrapper of `DataChannelEntity` with extra funcitons: